ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style-the-app.md

 ### Other Styles

-First, our design team wants a slightly more obvious radius on our cards.
+Our design team wants a slightly more obvious radius on our cards.
 Since this is in the light DOM we can use traditional styling techniques to accomplish this.

 ```css
 ion-card {
   border-radius: 20px;
 }
 ```

+We should also add `translucent={true}` to the first `<IonHeader />` in `src/pages/tea/TeaListPage.tsx` to match with the tasting notes page.

 ## Conclusion